 Featured image shot by Jayden Becker

 In a world already filled with alternate reality games and VR for your own living room, I have always felt like the storytelling capabilities of electronic music are oftentimes overlooked for all of the other things that music can do.
 Interesting to think about especially when you can clearly see the impact of albums like Porter Robinson’s Worlds, or in a similar fashion Kendrick Lamar’s Good Kid, m.A.A.d City.
 A good story can sometimes be more impactful than even the real thing.
 So perhaps there is a special touch that goes into creating nothing from something.
-A special touch that Houndtrack has managed to give to his new album Last Chance at Life.
+A special touch that Houndtrack has managed to give to his album Last Chance at Life.

 Only way forward is to leave this all behind…

 Every one of his socials has been wiped clean, with nothing but the cryptic phrase, “Only way forward is to leave this all behind” plastered in all corners.
-Opening his website finds you with nothing but a link to a track called “Launch Sequence,” an eerie few minutes of ear ringing bass.
+We found a lost track called “Launch Sequence,” sitting in the internet sphere.
+It’s an eerie few minutes of ear ringing bass.
 It’s end leaves your head feeling too empty, thirsty for some type of sound, anything to drown out the silence.
 About what you would expect when blasting off into zero-gravity space, although not necessarily expected from Houndtrack.
 Coming from more mellow roots, this project has pushed the boundaries of what Houndtrack has always sounded like as an artist.
-In an attempt to challenge the listener, he has created a story we can’t seem to look away from……
+In an attempt to challenge the listener, he has created a story that has carried us far into the atmosphere.

 “In the near future, Earth has been ravaged by humans’ destruction.
 Dystopian distress compels a ragtag crew of a biochemist, an aerospace engineer, and an artist to launch into space in search of a new planet to sustain a last chance at life…”